Arkwright, Rhode Island

 Arkwright Manufacturing constructed its first textile mill in 1810.
 After a fire it was rebuilt in 1822, with various buildings being added later in the nineteenth and twentieth century.
 It was the beginning of the textile industry in New England, leading to strong economic ties with the Deep South, whose slave labor supplied the cotton.
 The mill passed through various owners.
 In 1883 it was sold and organized as the Arkwright–Interlaken Company to produce book cloth.

+In 1922, its textile mills were temporarily shutdown by the New England Textile Strike over an attempted wage cut and hours increase.

 The mill and various related buildings still survive today in the village; the mill is the last to operate in the villages of Coventry.